Peharge/p-terminal/README.md

 <table>
   <tr>
     <td width="50%" valign="top">
       <strong>Games</strong><br><br>PP-Terminal isn't just about powerful system tools—it also adds a bit of fun to your command line experience.
-Take a break with classic games and playful features that will make your terminal sessions even more enjoyable.
-You can play classic games like Tetris, Pacman, or even Chess —all directly in the terminal window!
+Take a break with classic games and playful features that will make your Terminal sessions even more enjoyable.
+You can play classic games like Tetris, Pacman, or even Chess —all directly in the Terminal window!
 Plus, enjoy fun animations, like watching a train pass by for a cool, retro vibe.
 PP-Terminal brings a little bit of play into your productivity.
 After all, why not have fun while you're working?
 </td>
     <td width="50%" valign="top" align="center">
       <img src="https://raw.githubusercontent.com/Peharge/peharge-web/main/images/pp-term-ads-15.png" width="100%">